Epitaxial binding and strain effects of monolayer stanene on the Al$_{2}$O$_{3}$(0001) surface: Abstract

 \section{Abstract}

 Stanene, the two-dimensional monolayer form of tin, has been predicted to be a 2D topological insulator due to its large spin--orbit interaction.
-However, a clear experimental demonstration of stanene's topological properties has eluded observation, in part because of the difficulty of choosing a substrate on which stanene will remain topologically nontrivial.
-In this paper, we present first-principles density functional theory (DFT) calculations of epitaxial monolayer stanene grown on the (0001) surface of alumina, Al$_{2}$O$_{3}$.
-We perform a detailed analysis of the binding energy and electronic structure of stanene on Al$_{2}$O$_{3}$, and demonstrate that it is a quantum spin Hall insulator.
-In addition, we discuss the relevance of decorated stanene and dumbbell stanene on the alumina surface.
+However, a clear experimental demonstration of stanene's topologically nontrivial properties has eluded observation, in part because of the difficulty of choosing a substrate on which stanene will remain topologically nontrivial.
+In this paper, we present first-principles density functional theory (DFT) calculations of epitaxial monolayer stanene grown on the (0001) surface of alumina, Al$_{2}$O$_{3}$, as well as free-standing decorated stanene under strain.
+By describing the energetics and nature of how monolayer stanene binds to alumina, we show a strong energetic drive for the monolayer to be coherently strained and epitaxial to the substrate.
+By analyzing the electronic structure of strained stanene, we find it to be a quantum spin Hall insulator on Al$_{2}$O$_{3}$.
+We also describe the effect of \emph{in situ} fluorine decoration on the bound stanene monolayer, including on its potential for mechanical exfoliation.